sanjibbehera/ManuallyInstallKubernetesVer1_18InRHEL8/doks/09-Bootstraping-First-Worker-Node.md

 ### Provisioning Kubelet Client Certificates

 > Generate a certificate and private key for workerone-rhel8-nodeone node in master node.
+Important Note: Please use the FQDN name for the worker node while creating certificate.

     cat > openssl-workerone-rhel8-nodeone.cnf <<EOF
     [req]